omkarcloud/botasaurus/README.md

 ### Step 2: Set Up Your Botasaurus Project

-Next, let’s set up the project:
+Next, let's set up the project:

 1. Create a directory for your Botasaurus project and navigate into it: